 Removing Nose Hair with Lasers

-Though there are several at home laser machines for hair removal, I recommend going to a professional for your nose hair removal.
+Though there are several at home laser machines for nose hair removal, I recommend going to a professional for your nose hair removal.
 Once again, I remind you that the membrane in your nostril is very thin and sensitive and it isn’t worth it to risk doing permanent damage to your nasal passage just for the sake of removing nose hair.
 Leave this one to the cosmetologist and play it safe.
 This is as close to permanent nose hair removal as you can get, when it is done right.
 It may take a few sessions, but the lasers should keep the hair from growing back for up to six months, and some may never grow back at all.
 The procedure is made safer by using the laser from the exterior of the nose to minimize any damage to the membrane.

-Nose hair removal treatments to avoid
+Nose hair removing treatments to avoid

 If you want to stay safe only do the procedures that I outlined in this article.
 You may read about some other methods, but these should be avoided.
 The two most dangerous ways of nose hair removal are by plucking and depilatory creams.
 The first I already covered so no need to revisit that.
 But, let me take a moment to implore you to not be tempted to use something like Nair or other hair removal creams in your nose.
 You take some serious risks of doing permanent damage to your nasal passage with that method of nose hair removal.
 Remember, that skin is very thin and there is an almost 100% guarantee of a chemical burn in your nose.
 It may go away eventually, after a lot of pain and discomfort, or it may need to be medically treated.
 With all the easier ways to remove your nose hair, it just doesn’t make sense to risk it.